jodadoj/card-game/README.md

 Each player (refered to henceforth as the dammed) has different colours and possibly clothing (later build, easy to control material colour first via props)

-  When players lose they are burned by the flame in the center by Mammon pointing at them
+  When dammed lose they are burned by the flame in the center by Mammon pointing at them

 MVP doesn't need burning animation, sfx and light flash is enough